Understanding Bell locality tests at colliders: Measuring for lepton decays

 \section{Measuring $\alpha$ for lepton decays}

-An experimental determination of $\alpha$ for the decay of leptons $\ell = \mu,\tau$ is in principle possible, based on the following assumptions concerning particle properties: \begin{enumerate} \item Neutrinos have left-handed helicity, and anti-neutrinos right-handed helicity.\footnote{This statement is independent of whether neutrinos are Dirac or Majorana particles; antineutrinos are defined here as those produced together with a negative charged lepton.} \item Pions (for $\ell=\mu$), or mesons $D_s^\pm$/$B^\pm$ (for $\ell=\tau$) have spin zero. \end{enumerate} Assumption (5) is founded on the classical experiment~\cite{Goldhaber:1958nb} of electron capture $^{152}\text{Eu}^* + e^- \to ^{152}\text{Sm}^* + \nu_e$.
+Let us apply the previous considerations to practical cases.
+An experimental determination of $\alpha$ for the decay of leptons $\ell = \mu,\tau$ is in principle possible, based on the following assumptions concerning particle properties: \begin{enumerate} \item[v.]
+Neutrinos have left-handed helicity, and anti-neutrinos right-handed helicity.\footnote{This statement is independent of whether neutrinos are Dirac or Majorana particles; antineutrinos are defined here as those produced together with a negative charged lepton.} \item[vi.]
+Pions (for $\ell=\mu$), or mesons $D_s^\pm$/$B^\pm$ (for $\ell=\tau$) have spin zero. \end{enumerate} Assumption (v) is founded on the classical experiment~\cite{Goldhaber:1958nb} of electron capture $^{152}\text{Eu}^* + e^- \to ^{152}\text{Sm}^* + \nu_e$.
 This experiment, and subsequent ones, verified that $\nu_e$ are left-handed by measuring the circular polarisation of photons emitted in the decay of $^{152}\text{Sm}^*$ to the ground state.
 Other neutrino flavours are assumed to also have left-handed helicity because of neutrino oscillations and Poincar\'e invariance.
 In the absence of a direct measurement of the anti-neutrino helicity, analogous to~\cite{Goldhaber:1958nb}, we assume that anti-neutrinos are right-handed from CPT symmetry.

-Assumption (6) for pions is supported by the detailed balance applied to the reaction $\pi^+ + d \leftrightarrow p + p$~\cite{Durbin:1951np} and the absence of fine structure in pionic atoms~\cite{Carrigan:1968sll}, among others.
+Assumption (vi) for pions is supported by the detailed balance applied to the reaction $\pi^+ + d \leftrightarrow p + p$~\cite{Durbin:1951np} and the absence of fine structure in pionic atoms~\cite{Carrigan:1968sll}, among others.
 On the other hand, evidence for scalar nature is weaker for $D_s^\pm$ and $B^\pm$ mesons, and is based on the observed isotropy in the decays of these mesons.